Neck Stretches Can Keep Your Neck Flexible And Increase Mobility

 Neck stretches should feel comfortable and should not produce pain.
 Stretches should keep joints and muscles moving and flexible as you work to restore full range of motion in the neck.
 This can be quite simple or more of a challenge for those who have arthritis of the neck or degenerative disc disease and those recovering from neck pain, a sprain or strain from whiplash.

 Stretches can decrease neck stiffness, pain and inflammation, as well as help to prevent neck pain.
 It is important to use some simple neck stretches, especially if you work at a computer or times when you are maintaining long periods without moving your head.
-In the journal Work.
-2012 Jan 1;41(0):2535-8, Long periods with uninterrupted muscle activity related to neck and shoulder pain, this study indicates that work or other exposures that contains long periods with uninterrupted neck muscle activity of 4 min duration or longer should be minimized to reduce risk of neck and shoulder pain.
+A 2012 scientific paper in the journal Work indicates long periods of sustained static positioning with muscle activity that is not interrupted is related to neck and shoulder pain.
+The authors note that work or other exposures that contains long periods with uninterrupted neck muscle activity of 4 min duration or longer should be minimized to reduce risk of neck and shoulder pain.
 The following neck stretches would be good to do frequently throughout the day as a simple and easy method to help prevent neck pain.

 Neck Stretches 1